Watson, Simpson make most of family time at soggy Masters

 ''There was hardly anyone making noise,'' Caleb reported to Watson.

-Watson just smiled and pointed the young man to the next tee.
+Watson just smiled and pointed the boy to the next tee.

 ''This is a dream come true anytime you can come out here with your kids,'' Watson said.